-The exam prerequisites are simple: you just need a bachelor’s degree for an accredited college or university and 2 years of experience doing any relevant work, all of which you can get in any part of the world.
-You can learn more about the CMA exam requirements at my site.
+The exam prerequisites are simple: you just need a bachelor’s degree from an accredited college or university and 2 years of experience doing any relevant work, all of which you can get in any part of the world.

 The computerized CMA exam features two parts with 100 multiple-choice questions and two essay scenarios each.
 You have four hours of total testing time to finish each part.
-You can take the exam on any weekday within the testing windows, which cover six of the 12 months each year.
+You can take the exam on any weekday at the US CMA exam centers in India within the testing windows, which cover six of the 12 months each year.

 CMA Exam Parts: